dlt-hub/dlt/docs/website/docs/tutorial/sql_database.md

 ![streamlit-screenshot](https://storage.googleapis.com/dlt-blog-images/docs-sql-database-tutorial-streamlit-screenshot.png)

-## 7. Append, replace, or mrege loaded data
+## 7. Append, replace, or merge loaded data

 Try running the pipeline again with `python sql_database_pipeline.py`.
 You will notice that all the tables have the data duplicated.
 This happens as `dlt`, by default, appends data to the destination tables in every load.
 This behavior can be adjusted by setting the `write_disposition` parameter inside the `pipeline.run()` method.
 The possible settings are: